 The Cubical mode extends Agda with a variety of features from Cubical Type Theory.
-In particular, it adds computational univalence and higher inductive types, hence giving computational meaning to Homotopy Type Theory and Univalent Foundations.
+In particular, computational univalence and higher inductive types which hence gives computational meaning to Homotopy Type Theory and Univalent Foundations.
 The version of Cubical Type Theory that Agda implements is a variation of the CCHM Cubical Type Theory where the Kan composition operations are decomposed into homogeneous composition and generalized transport.
 This is what makes the general schema for higher inductive types work, following the CHM paper.
-There is also a research paper specifically about Cubical Agda at https://www.doi.org/10.1017/S0956796821000034.